arjunil/Distributed_Systems/README.md

 ### Project 5
 And the cherry on the cake.
 A simplified version of Amazon's DynamoDB.
 A replicated, fault tolerant key-value storage based on a DHT like Chord but without ring based routing as every node knows every other.
-Replication occurs on the two succeeding nodes in the ring and in case of failure of the primary node, with a replication degree of 3 and read and write quorums of 2 each.
-The grader tests for concurrent operations with one consistent failure, which the code successfully passes.
+Replication occurs on the two succeeding nodes in the ring, with a replication degree of 3 and read and write quorums of 2.
+It supports concurrent operations with failures.

 Most of the tests were conducted on 5 AVD instances running in parallel with concurrent socket reads and writes.

 Drawbacks of the existing code is that it hacks around the handshake using a sleep on the socket.
 Ideally a threeway handshake would ensure good crossplatform code.

 # Final Remarks